 In cases like this, scientists turn to a branch of statistical inference known as statistical hypothesis testing.
 When comparing two subsamples, scientists typically consider two simple hypotheses: Either the two subsamples come from similar populations and are essentially the same (the null hypothesis) or the two subsamples come from different populations and are therefore “significantly” different from one another (the alternative hypothesis).
 In statistics, the word “significant” is used to designate a level of statistical robustness.
 A “significant” difference implies that the difference can be reliably detected by the statistical test but says nothing about the scientific importance, relevance, or meaningfulness of the difference.

 To determine whether the sugar content of your two tomato harvests is indeed significantly different, you could use a statistical hypothesis test such as Student’s t-test to compare the two subsamples.
 Conducting a t-test provides a measure of statistical significance that can be used to either reject or accept the null hypothesis.
 The significance level quantifies the likelihood that a particular result occurred by chance.
 In science, the significance level used for hypothesis testing is often 0.05.
 This means that in order for a result to be deemed “statistically significant,” there must be less than a 5% probability that the result was observed by chance.
-If you conduct a t-test on your two tomato samples and calculate a value less than 0.5, you can reject the null hypothesis and report that the difference in sugar content is significantly different from one year to the next.
+If you conduct a t-test on your two tomato samples and calculate a probability value (also called p-value) less than 0.05, you can reject the null hypothesis and report that the difference in sugar content is significantly different from one year to the next.

 What if you now wanted to compare the sugar content of all tomato harvests from the last 20 years?
 Theoretically, you could conduct pairwise t-tests among all of the different subsamples, but this approach can lead to trouble.
 With every t-test, there is always a chance, however small, that the null hypothesis is incorrectly rejected and a so-called “false positive” result is produced.
 Repeating multiple t-tests over and over can introduce unintended error into the analysis by increasing the likelihood of false positives.
 When comparing three or more samples, scientists instead use methods like “analysis of variance,” aka ANOVA, which compare multiple samples all at once to reduce the chance of introducing error into the statistical analysis.